katamaritaco/WiscoGameDev/README.md

 ### Introduction
 Game development has a decades long history in Wisconsin.
-The scene here exists in many forms: Educational, Indie, and AAA.
+The scene here exists in many forms: Educational, Indie, Analog, Digital, VR, AAA, and (probably?) more.
 This resource is meant to be a crowdsourced repository of information, usable for anybody in order to gather resources about game development in Wisconsin.

 All games are welcome: digital, physical, and :alien:!

 If you have a suggestion, no matter how big or small, please [contribute](CONTRIBUTING.md)!